Associate Degree | Page 2 | Western Technical College

 Additional Admission Requirements:

-To enroll in the Paramedic Technician program, first apply for admission to the College, then read the program’s Essential Functions, complete a background check, provide proof of immunization (including a TB Test), and complete American Heart Association Healthcare Provider CPR certification.
+To enroll in the Paramedic Technician program, first apply for admission to the College, then electronically sign the program's Technical Standards, complete a background check, provide proof of immunization (including a TB Test), complete American Heart Association Healthcare Provider CPR certification, and read and return a signed copy of the supplemental information document.
 You can find links to these document below.
 In addition, you must complete the prerequisites to General Anatomy and Physiology with a grade of “C” or better and hold a Wisconsin EMT-Basic or Advanced License.
-The last step for admission to the program will be to complete an Intent to Enroll form.
 Please see the details below.

 Accreditation: